Behind the blue line: Educating police on medical cannabis rights in the UK

 Bridging the gap: Medical cannabis knowledge

 The police education workshop is just one part of Releaf’s wider mission to bridge the medical cannabis knowledge gap.
 Since Releaf was first established in 2023, and opened its virtual doors in 2024, we’ve made education one of our core pillars.
-We publish five blogs a week (just like this one!), many of which tackle the legal and practical realities of being a medical cannabis patient.
+We publish at least 3 blogs per week, many of which tackle the legal and practical realities of being a medical cannabis patient.

 All clinics and organisations (including the not-for-profits and advocacy groups) across the sector should be held to the same high standards when it comes to educating patients and engaging with professionals.
 We need to empower patients to advocate for their rights, their needs, and their health, without wondering if they’ll be met with suspicion instead of support.